Highlander

 No analysis available

-I searched the remarks for an explicit elevator count, including phrases like "4 elevators," "four elevators," and "multiple elevators."
-The listings only confirm that the building has elevators and that they are modernized, but they do not provide a number.
-Because this is a numeric field and no count is stated, the value remains unknown.
+I looked for an explicit count such as "4 elevators," "four elevators," or "multiple elevators," as well as any direct elevator references.
+The listings only confirm that the building has elevators and that they have been modernized, but they do not provide a number.
+Because no count is stated, the exact number remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.